JacobBumgarner/VesselVio/index.md

 VesselVio works with any binarized and segmented vasculature dataset to provide large-scale and individual-segment qualitative features.
 We have tested analysis on datasets acquired with light-sheet microscopy, micro-computed tomography, and magnetic resonance angiography.
 Examples of dataset analysis can be found in our recent [pre-print publication]().

 ### Visualization
-Visualization of analyzed datasets can also be completed to manually inspect the results with the original- and mesh-based datasets.
+Visualization of analyzed datasets can also be completed to manually inspect the results with the original and mesh-surface smoothed datasets.

 Currently, VesselVio is available for download as a standalone application for computers running MacOS 10.15.17+ and Windows 10.
 If you would rather run the VesselVio from the command-line, instructions for python virtual environment builds on MacOS and Windows are found on the left side-bar.